LinkTed/proc-macro-regex/README.md

 }
 ```

-To parse a byte array instead of sting, pass a byte string.
+To parse a byte array instead of string, pass a byte string.
 ```rust
 regex!(example_4 b"abc");
 ```